-- IMC 0609, "Significance Determination Process," Appendix M, "Significance Determination Process Using Qualitative Criteria."
-Having received stakeholder feedback on its initially proposed changes to Appendix M, the NRC staff is preparing a revised approach, which is described in Enclosure 2 of SECY-18-0045 (ADAMS Accession No. ML18059A155).
-The NRC staff made a draft revision to Appendix M publicly available (ADAMS Accession No. ML18257A025) and discussed it with stakeholders in September 2018.
-NRC received feedback at an October 18, 2018, public meeting on the ROP and is now completing the document revision process.
-Based on the changes contemplated, at the present time, the staff does not expect that Commission approval will be required. - Changes to the engineering inspections that will improve effectiveness and efficiency of the inspections.
-The changes will be implemented in CY 2020. - 39.
-Please describe the progress toward utilizing an industry consensus document as a means of accomplishing predictability and consistency in operability determinations.15
+- IMC 0609, "Significance Determination Process," Appendix M, "Significance Determination Process Using Qualitative Criteria," was issued on January 10, 2019 (ADAMS Accession No. ML18183A043).
+After considering the scope of the changes and the guidance in Management Directive Handbook 8.13, "Reactor Oversight Process," (ADAMS Accession No. ML 17347B670), the staff concluded that Commission approval of the revision was not required. - Changes to the engineering inspections that will improve effectiveness and efficiency of the inspections.
+The changes will be implemented in FY 2020. - 39.
+Please describe the progress toward utilizing an industry consensus document as a means of accomplishing predictability and consistency in operability determinations.
+17

 The NRC is engaged with nuclear industry stakeholders on their efforts to develop a consensus document for operability determinations.
 On June 26, 2018, the NRC staff held a public meeting with nuclear industry stakeholders where they presented issues for the staff's consideration in revising IMC 0326, "Operability Determinations & Functionality Assessments for Conditions Adverse to Quality or Safety," to improve efficiency and regulatory predictability in operability determinations.
 The NRC and the industry will discuss industry's observations in more detail through a series of public meetings covering six areas where the industry has identified potential opportunities to enhance efficiency and regulatory predictability for operability determinations.
-To date, the NRC staff has held two of these focused public meetings and is evaluating the feedback on IMC 0326.
-The next public meeting is scheduled for December 2018.
+To date, the NRC staff has held four of these focused public meetings and is evaluating the feedback on IMC 0326.
+The latest public meeting on ASME code evaluations was held February 15, 2019.

 40. For each Design Bases Assurance Inspection (formerly known as the Component Design Basis Inspection) completed in the last three years, please list the duration, amount of fees billed, and percentage of fees used to reimburse contractors.
-16